HD 169142: Planetary system

+Disk

 The star is surrounded by a complex, rapidly evolving protoplanetary disk with two gaps.
 In the 1995-2005 period the disk inner edge has moved inward by 0.3 AU.
 The dust of the disk is rich in polycyclic aromatic hydrocarbons and carbon monoxide.

+A study using ALMA data found that the water (H2O) snow line is at around 20 astronomical units and the planet b is forming in beyond the water and carbon dioxide (CO2) snow lines, but within the carbon monoxide (CO) snow line.
+The CO snow line lies at around 150 AU.

+The study also detected a range of molecules in the disk: diazenylium (N2H+), methanol (CH3OH), [CI], deuterated hydrogen cyanide (DCN), carbon monosulfide (CS, C34S, 13CS), thioformaldehyde (H2CS), formaldehyde (H2CO), cyanoacetylene (HC3N), cyclopropenylidene (c-C3H2), sulfur monoxide (SO, previously detected) and deuterated aldehyde (DCO, previously detected).
+The detection of methanol in this warm disk is interpreted as a leftover from an earlier and colder stage of the disk.
+The methanol is now sublimating in this warmer phase.
+This means that complex ices can survive the disk formation process.

+Planet

 The annular gap and inner cavity observed in this protoplanetary disk both suggested the presence of embedded planets.
 Several protoplanet candidates have been suggested in the literature starting from 2014.

 Nonetheless, a particular protoplanet candidate detected in 2015 and 2017 with the SPHERE instrument on the VLT appears to stand out, hereafter HD 169142 b.
 A paper from 2023 confirmed that the motion of this protoplanet candidate was consistent with Keplerian motion.
 The object shifted with a change of the position angle of 10.2±2.8° between 2015 and 2019.
 The researchers point out three lines of evidence arguing in favour of this object being a protoplanet: